lsoft/Visual-Studio-Extension-Development-CodeSnippets/README.md

 ![image](https://user-images.githubusercontent.com/5988558/109665763-55355e00-7b90-11eb-827c-31d5ccb99f2c.png)

-# and event this checkbox did not help you?
+# and even this checkbox did not help you?

 If so, you have only one option behind: you need to sign your assemblies with pfx: